goblimey/flightinfo/README.md

 ## General Approach

+The solution assumes that all dates and times are in the UTC time zone.
+If the given date and the times in the CSV are in the local time zones, the problem becomes more complicated.

+The supplied date could be any old junk, which would cause an error during parsing.
+This should be handled much better and the code properly tested.

 I structure my source code so that as much of it as possible is available for simple unit tests.
 For example,
 the FlightsController constructor reads the CSV file and breaks it into fields,